-You may be able to get small regular payments to help pay a topup towards your care home fees, but this is rare.
-See our factsheets Paying care home fees and Paying care home top-up fees or call our Helpline if you have a question about care home fees (0800 319 6789).
+You may be able to get small regular payments to help pay a top-up towards your care home fees, but this is rare.
+See our guide Paying care home fees in England and Wales (or Paying care home fees in Scotland) or visit our webpage for more information (independentage.org/get-advice/health-and-care/payingfor-care/care-home-top-up-fees).
+You can also call our Helpline if you have a question about care home fees (0800 319 6789).